Frequently asked questions

 If the project has previously participated in film training courses and development programs please list the programs.
 This gives the selection team an idea of the development of the project and the team.

 This video message from the director presents themselves and their work.
-Each director is free to choose the best way to realize it, though the video must be presented in English.
+Each director is free to choose the best way to realize it, though the video must be presented in English - If recorded in Arabic, the video should contain subtitles.
 The video should be a maximum of three minutes long.

-It is not necessary for the proposed project to have a script in order to be considered for the Red Sea Lodge.
-However, though it is not a required part of the application, if there is one already written, you can submit a copy in English or Arabic.
+It is not necessary for the proposed project to have a script in order to be considered for the Lodge.
+However, though it is not a required part of the application, if there is one already written, you can submit a copy in Arabic or English.

 Selected projects

-The selected Red Sea Lodge projects must indicate Red Sea Lodge support after the completion of the program.
-There are also obligations on completion of the film, including credits and premiere.
+The selected projects must indicate The Lodge support after the completion of the program.
+There are also obligations on completion of the film, including credits and Premiere.
 Please see the following section on credits for a full outline of requirements from the filmmakers.

 Selection for awards

 The director and producer will retain the complete rights for the film.
-When completed, The Red Sea Lodge will require the winning project to grant the Red Sea Film Festival the Arab Premiere.
-There are requirements concerning how the Red Sea Lodge is credited.
-Once the final selection is made, the teams will sign an agreement with the Red Sea Lodge, defining all the details on how the Red Sea Lodge should be credited when the film is completed.
+When completed, The Lodge will require the winning project to grant the Red Sea Film Festival the Arab Premiere.
+There are requirements concerning how the Lodge is credited.
+Once the final selection is made, the teams will sign an agreement with the Lodge, defining all the details on how the Lodge should be credited when the film is completed.

-No, unfortunately, due to the volume of anticipated applications, the Red Sea Lodge will not discuss or give specific feedback on the non-selected projects.
+No, unfortunately, due to the volume of anticipated applications, the Lodge will not discuss or give specific feedback on the non-selected projects.